xzzhang2/xzzhang2.github.io/pages/tutorial.md

 ### <a name="talks"></a>1. invited plenary speaker at public research seminars

+- Jun 2026.
+Invited speaker. *TWhy governments are losing the social media disinformation war*.
+School of Public Health, the University of Hong Kong (HKU).
+Hong Kong SAR.

+- Dec 2025.
+Invited speaker. *The future of journalism in the Generative AI era*.
+Peking University HSBC Business School.
+Shenzhen, China.

+- May 2025.
+Invited speaker. *Citizen’s information resilience and disinformation debunking for global governance in the age of GenAI*.
+Department of Information Management, Peking University (PKU), Beijing, China.

+- May 2025.
+Invited keynote speaker. *Human-AI collaboration for news production and global governance.
+The First International Workshop on Human-AI Communication, Psychology, and Social Change*.
+Shenzhen University.
+Shenzhen, China.

 - Mar 2025.
 Invited plenary speaker, *How Generative AI (GenAI) Empowers News Fact-Checking: Challenges and Transformations for Editorial Decision-Makers*.
 The “Editors-in-Chief Lecture Series”, the Hong Kong Headquarters of Phoenix TV, Hong Kong SAR.

 - Nov 2024.
 Invited plenary speaker, *The Hype vs. Reality of Generative AI in Newsrooms: Navigating Ethical Pitfalls and Implementation Challenges*.
 The International Symposium on AI and Journalism, the Korea Advanced Institute of Science and Technology (KAIST), Seoul, South Korea.